-INSIDE COURTESY LIGHTS switch is located on the main switch panel and controls the LED lights near the floor throughout the interior of the trailer, including one in the bathroom.
+INSIDE COURTESY LIGHTS switch is located above the streetside bed on Elite model and under the pantry on Elite II model.
+The switch controls the LED lights near the floor throughout the interior of the trailer.

 WATER HEATER switch is the master switch to provide power to light the burner on the water heater.